zambien/terraform-provider-apigee/README.md

 A Terraform Apigee provider.

-Allows Terraform deployments and management of Apigee API proxies and target servers.
+Allows Terraform deployments and management of Apigee API proxies, deployments, products, and target servers.

-I plan to create the Product resource next and will see where interest goes from there.

 ## TFVARS for provider